chingu-voyages/v18-geckos-team-02/README.md

 A file-sorting app that takes dates from metadata to automatically produce a visual timeline.

 ## Overview
 **Wavy** is a break away from the dated and boring file storage system.
-The app uses a timestamp algorithm to store and retrieve files, delivering a fast and efficient way to sort through records.
-A User can upload or drag-in file(s) on their timeline, and the app organizes the files into a visually appealing series of events.
-Wavy has a 'share' feature that enables sharing of files amongst friends.
+The app uses a timestamp algorithm to organise files, delivering a fast and efficient way to sort through records.
+A User can upload files or notes their timeline, and the app organizes the files into a visually appealing series of events which can then be exported.

 [Checkout the demo](https://chingu-voyages.github.io/v18-geckos-team-02/)